Tony Gonzales: Abortion

-Cybersecurity

-Gonzales has cited cybersecurity as "a top priority in Congress" and has supported increased funding for Texan infrastructure against acts of cyberterrorism or ransomware.

 Foreign policy

 During the Russo-Ukrainian War, Gonzales signed a letter urging President Joe Biden to give F-16 fighter jets to Ukraine.

 Gonzales voted to support Israel following the 2023 Hamas attack on Israel.

+Gonzales proposed a new Iranian Campaign Service Medal for Operation Midnight Hammer for the pilots and support personnel of the aircraft involved.
+In June 2025 he filed H.R.
+4254 Iranian Campaign Medal Act that expanded eligibility to the entire Twelve-Day War.

 Gun rights

 Gonzales supported amending the 2021 National Defense Authorization Act to remove a proposed red flag law provision.
 He and other House Republicans signed a letter that argued the provision would infringe on Second Amendment rights and allow "military judges and magistrates to issue military court gun confiscation orders."

-After the Robb Elementary School shooting in Gonzales's Congressional district, Gonzales voted for the Bipartisan Safer Communities Act and cited his experience growing up in an abusive household (including an instance of his father threatening his mother with a gun) as his reason for supporting the act.
+After the Robb Elementary School shooting in Gonzales's congressional district, Gonzales voted for the Bipartisan Safer Communities Act and cited his experience growing up in an abusive household (including an instance of his father threatening his mother with a gun) as his reason for supporting the act.

 Immigration

-Gonzales supports keeping Title 42 expulsion in place and, along with Senators John Cornyn and Ted Cruz, wrote to Homeland Security Secretary Alejandro Mayorkas and Health and Human Services Secretary Xavier Becerra arguing that the removal of Title 42 would encourage illegal immigration at the southern border.
+Gonzales supports keeping Title 42 expulsion in place and, along with senators John Cornyn and Ted Cruz, wrote to Homeland Security Secretary Alejandro Mayorkas and Health and Human Services Secretary Xavier Becerra arguing that the removal of Title 42 would encourage illegal immigration at the southern border.

 In 2022, Gonzales argued that while the Remain in Mexico policy enacted by the Trump administration had flaws, it had been an effective strategy to prevent illegal immigration and asylum fraud and that repealing laws on illegal immigration and off-soil asylum processing had led to cases such as the trailer deaths in San Antonio earlier that year.
 In response to the repeal of the Remain in Mexico policy under Biden, Gonzales called for an increase in immigration judges to process asylum cases "in days, not years."
 He supports the expansion and simplification of work visas to reform legal immigration.

 LGBT issues

 On July 19, 2022, Gonzales and 46 other House Republicans voted for the Respect for Marriage Act, which repealed the Defense of Marriage Act.
 It would require each state to recognize any marriage performed in another state, and codify same-sex marriage and Obergefell v.
 Hodges into federal law.
 It was signed into law by President Biden on December 13, 2022.

-On June 13, 2024, Gonzales was the sole Republican who voted against an amendment that would prohibit Tricare and the Department of Defense from covering and furnishing gender transition surgeries and gender hormone treatments for individuals that identify as transgender.

 Fiscal Responsibility Act of 2023

-Gonzales was among 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
+Gonzales was among 71 House Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Personal life

 Gonzales and his wife, Angel, have six children.
 Angel served as the treasurer and custodian of records for Gonzales's campaign.
-He is a Roman Catholic.
+He is Catholic.